 Praxair TAFA 8200 Advanced HP/HVOF Gun

-The Model 8200 gun, also referred to as a torch, has key benefits of a lower heat transfer to the substrate including less barrel loading & wear, less heat loss to the water, less heat generated for removal by dust collection systems, & less combustion by-products produced.
+The TAFA Model 8200 gun, also referred to as an advanced HP thermal spray torch, has key benefits of a lower heat transfer to the substrate including less barrel loading & wear, less heat loss to the water, less heat generated for removal by dust collection systems, & fewer combustion by-products produced.
 The new Model 8200 gun sets a new standard in the HVOF market.

 Benefits of the Model 8200 Torch:

-The new Model 8200 Advanced HP/HVOF gun reduces the energy required to spray a pound of powder by approximately 20+%.
+The new Model 8200 Advanced HP/HVOF thermal spray torch reduces the energy required to spray a pound of powder by approximately 20+%.
 This reduces fuel and oxygen consumption, permits the use of a smaller water chiller (25% smaller), and importantly, reduces heat input into the substrate.

-- Fuel and oxygen consumption reduced by 33%.
+- Fuel and oxygen consumption is reduced by 33%.

 Typical fuel consumption has been reduced from 6 gph to 4.2 gph (30% reduction) and typical oxygen consumption has been reduced from 2000 scfh to 1250 scfh (38% reduction).
 Assuming fuel cost is $4/gal and oxygen is $0.01/cf, this reduces the

-- Heat generated to the ambient air has been reduced by 24%.
+- The heat generated to the ambient air has been reduced by 24%.

 Under typical operating parameters, the heat generated and transferred to the ambient air for the Model 5220 Standard gun is approximately 570,000 Btu’s2.
 The new Model 8200 gun produces 24% less energy, 434,000 Btu3.
 This means that the dust collector capacity and fan size could be reduced, in most instances, from 10,000 cfm to 8,000 cfm (a potential cost savings of approximately $5500 / dust collector on new installations.